 Ritu Aneja, professor at Georgia State University, specializes in cancer cell biology, cancer selective “druggable” targets, chemotherapeutic modalities and chemoprevention strategies, and cancer related health disparities.
 Aneja earned her Ph.D. in chemistry at the University of Delhi in Delhi, India, and received her postdoctoral training at Yale University and Emory University.

 Cancer is a surreptitious killer that has touched our lives in one way or another.
 It is no wonder that the disease is described as the defining plague of our generation.
 Fortunately, decades of exhaustive research have yielded a battery of chemotherapeutic agents, the most notable of which include tubulin-binding drugs.
 Although these drugs can be effective to varying degrees in killing cancer cells, they are notorious for their debilitating toxic side effects.

-Our laboratory is devoted to address the urgent unmet clinical need for novel centrosome-based “druggable” targets, and clinical biomarkers for early cancer detection and prediction of metastasis risk.
-We are also examining cancer related health disparities among African American and European American populations at the cell biological level.
-The long range goal is to be able to contribute “kinder and gentler” chemotherapeutic modalities to the clinic that have superior pharmacological profiles.
-In order to meet our goals, we are also exploring Mother Nature’s chest of medicine by evaluating the efficacy of various plant based foods which are an abundant source of cancer chemopreventive dietary phytochemicals for the therapy and management of prostate and breast cancers.
+Our laboratory is devoted to addressing the urgent, unmet clinical need for novel centrosome-based “druggable” targets and clinical biomarkers for early cancer detection and prediction of metastasis risk.
+We are also examining cancer-related health disparities among African American and European American populations at the cell biological level.
+The long range goal is to be able to contribute "kinder and gentler” chemotherapeutic modalities to the clinic that have superior pharmacological profiles.
+In order to meet our goals, we are also exploring Mother Nature’s chest of medicine by evaluating the efficacy of various plant-based foods which are an abundant source of cancer chemopreventive dietary phytochemicals for the therapy and management of prostate and breast cancers.